 Unfortunately, regular consumption of junk food has a high correlation with obesity.

-With junk food, it’s easy to over-consume because these foods do not make you feel as full as healthy foods.
+However, with junk food, it’s easy to over-consume because these foods do not make you feel as full as healthy foods.

 This overconsumption of calories will, over time, inevitably cause weight gain.

-And while you may be able to increase exercise to burn more calories, your nutrient quality will still be low.
+While you may be able to increase exercise to burn more calories, your nutrient quality will still be low.

 Low nutrient quality may eventually lead to malnutrition and a whole myriad of health problems.

-Not to mention that junk foods are often associated with various cancers and other health problems.
+That’s not even mentioning the fact that junk foods are often associated with various cancers and other health problems.

 Why is junk food so popular?